NickDJM/accessible-menu/docs/upgrade-guide.md

 This change is to facilitate better cleanup of the menu if it is ever detroyed.

+#### Timeouts

+The `_setTimeout` method had been reworked to accept a scope parameter.
+This allows the menu to keep track of multiple timeouts and clear them through the reworked `_clearTimeout` method (which now also accepts a scope parameter) and a new `_clearTimeouts` method.

+This change is to facilitate better cleanup of the menu if it is ever detroyed.

 ## Upgrading from v1, v2, or v3

 If you're still using v1, v2, or v3 you will need to follow the upgrade guides for those versions before upgrading to v5.